TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### UseEGLonLinux

+When enabled, SDL attempts to use EGL for the OpenGL context.
+Currently unused.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.

 Default value: 0

 ### UseOldJoystickMapping

 Toggles between HIDAPI and XInput modes.
+Useful for when a controller doesn't work in one of the modes.

 Possible values are ``0`` or ``1``.
 0 is ``"XInput"`` and 1 is ``"HIDAPI"``.